HXX97/GMT-KBQA/README.md

     - WebQSP: Run `python ablation_exps.py unseen_evaluation --dataset WebQSP --model_type full` to get evaluation result on our full model `GMT-KBQA`.
 Run `python ablation_exps.py unseen_evaluation --dataset WebQSP --model_type base` to get evaluation result on `T5-base` model.
 3. Error analysis on GMT-KBQA results.
     - Run `python error_analysis.py`.

+### Correction
+- We spotted that due to file overwritten, disambiguated entities of WebQSP training set only contains entities from `FACC1` (which should contain merged results of `ELQ` and `FACC1`).
+Disambiguated entities of WebQSP training set is only used in our model variant `w/Retrieval for WebQSP` shown in `Table 4` in our paper. **Other models and model variants are not influenced.**
+- Influence: For experiment result in `Table 4` of our paper, F1 of `w/Retrieval for WebQSP` dataset should be **73.7%**, still **-1.0%** lower than `T5-base`. **Other experiment results remains unchanged.**
+- Corrected data: We have uploaded a `patch` foloder in [Google Drive](https://drive.google.com/drive/folders/1QT4EG5wxtcLc8_XT5dTZ2WCi1jtByAyf?usp=sharing); download files in this folder and follow the `README.md` to replace previous files.
+Besides, We have updated the experiment results of `w/Retrieval model variant for WebQSP` dataset also in [Google Drive](https://drive.google.com/drive/folders/1QT4EG5wxtcLc8_XT5dTZ2WCi1jtByAyf?usp=sharing), under `exps/WebQSP_concat_retrieval.tar.gz`. **Still, if you didn't use our model variant w/Retrieval for WebQSP, then there's no need to update data.**